xplosionmind/old.tommi.space/_jar/2020-07-10-Internet-Freedom-Manifesto-notes.md

 ---
 permalink: /internet-freedom-notes
 edited: 2020-09-04
-description: "There are literally a ton of collectives and associations around the world which fight for internet freedom and users'' rights, but I believe everything should start from the user’s end.
+description: "There are literally a ton of collectives and associations around the world which fight for internet freedom and users’ rights, but I believe everything should start from the user’s end.
 Here there are my notes and thoughts to write the <em>Internet Freedom Manifesto</em>"
 code: 0
 ---